mtorres253/mtorres253.github.io/chapt-1/index.md

 <p class="type">Chapter 1</p>

 # Anxiety, Stress and Coping
 Stress as well as some level of anxiety and worry are a natural and important part of life.
-They can help us identify areas of concern, know when we are in potential danger and, at times, motivate us to make changes in our lives.
-The challenge is that if we aren't dealing with our stress (being mindful of it and working with it in a productive way) it can take on a life of its own, causing all sorts of difficulties that impact both emotional and physical health and our ability to effectively function in day to day life.
-The following tools can help you deal with the stress and anxiety in your life more effectively and keep it from having a negative impact.
+They can help us identify areas of concern, know when we are in potential danger and, at times, moti-vate us to make changes in our lives.
+If we aren’t dealing with our stress (being mindful of it and working with it in a productive way) it can take on a life of its own, causing all sorts of difficul-ties that impact both emotional and physical health and our ability to effectively function in day to day life.
+The following steps can help you assess and address the stress and anxiety in your life more effectively to keep it from having a negative impact.
 ## Step 1 Recognition: Notice your stress

 Think for a moment &hellip;